fluent/fluentd-docs-gitbook/filter/geoip.md

 Set to `true` to skip adding the field with `[null, null]` array.

-This is useful for ElasticSearch.
+This is useful for Elasticsearch.

 ### `backend_library`